browserengineering/book/book/skipped.md

 even wilder.]
-High-speed graphics may mean retaining display lists (instead of recomputing them after every reflow), compositing portions of the display list (to avoid rerendering expensive shapes like text), and even moving rendering to the graphics card.
-The major browsers have recently (as of late 2019) been pushing especially vigorously on this front.
+High-speed graphics may mean retaining display lists (instead of recomputing them after every reflow), compositing portions of the display list (to avoid rerendering expensive shapes like text), and rendering on the graphics card.
+The major browsers have recently (as of late 2019) been pushing vigorously on this front.

 [Chapter 10](reflow.md) does talk a bit about fast graphics, since rendering eventually takes more time than reflow, but to be honest graphics speed is hurt more by the choice of Tk and Python than any algorithm or implementation decision in the browser itself.
 More broadly, I didn't want to focus too much on the low-level details of performance.
-Those change frequently and usually don't teach broader lessons for students to apply elsewhere.
+Those change frequently and often don't teach broader lessons for students to apply elsewhere.

 Text Rendering